kittykatattack/learningPixi/README.md

 ![Moving sprites](/examples/images/screenshots/16.png)

-To make the cat move to the right, give it `vx` value of -1.
+To make the cat move to the right, give it a `vx` value of -1.
 To make it move up, give the cat a `vy` value of -1.

-You'll see ahead how modularizing a sprite's velocity with `vx` and `vy` velocity properties helps with keyboard and mouse pointer controls, as well as making it easier to implement physics.
+You'll see ahead how modularizing a sprite's velocity with `vx` and `vy` velocity properties helps with keyboard and mouse pointer control systems for games, as well as making it easier to implement physics.

 Game states
 -----------